jasonkiss/web-standards/guidance/quick-reference/a11y-content-editors.md

 *   **Tables are used for data, and not for layout.**

     Use tables for displaying data, rather than for layout purposes.
-If the table’s content is not tabular data (ie, has clear row and column relationships), do not use a table.
+The table’s content should be tabular data (ie, has clear relationships with row and column headings).
+Don't use tables as a way to layout content.

 *   **Data table columns and rows have headers.**